Roger92/metric-ruler-labels/README.md

 > A 20 feet wide gorge lies ahead of your party.
 What do you do?

 *You are asking yourself:*
 > 20 feet ... is this wide?
-Should i try jumping across it?
+Should I try jumping across it?

 <br>
 This module will help you to better understand distances. <br>